simplisticated/Direct/README.md

 ### Transitions

-Transition is an action that is performed with stack of navigation controller.
-For example, pushing, presenting, dismissing view controllers, etc. Below you can find list of examples how to manage navigation stack with `Direct` library.
+Transition is an action that is performed with stack of navigation controller, for example: pushing, presenting, dismissing view controllers, etc. Below you can find list of examples how to manage navigation stack with `Direct` library.

 Push view controller: